 Should I Buy a Casper, Leesa, Tuft & Needle, or Saatva?

-Over the course of the last 2 years I’ve slept on all 4 of these mattresses for several months each.
-These are 4 of the most popular options available online from the largest companies.
+Over the course of the last two years I’ve slept on all four of these mattresses for several months each.
+These are four of the most popular options available online from the largest and most established online companies.

-Between these 4 mattresses I feel like it really breaks down into a couple of major choices.
+Between these four mattresses I feel like it really breaks down into a couple of major choices.

 If you decide that 100% foam is for you we now have 3 choices, Casper, Leesa, or Tuft & Needle.
-All of these mattresses are around a 6 out of 10 on the firmness scale (with Tuft & Needle and Casper going up towards 7 under the right circumstances).
-From the earliest days on Sleepopolis Leesa has always been my preferred choices over Casper and Tuft & Needle and nearly 2 years later my feelings in this area have not changed.
+All of these mattresses are around a 6 out of 10 on the firmness scale (with Tuft & Needle and Casper going up towards 6.5-7 if you’re a heavier sleeper).
+From the earliest days on Sleepopolis Leesa has always been my preferred choices over Casper and Tuft & Needle and nearly 2 years later my feelings in this area remained unchanged.

-Leesa uses more comfort material, has a more consistent feel, has better deep compression support (especially important for heavier sleepers), and is run by people that truly seem to care about making a positive impact on the world.
-For the vast majority of sleepers I strongly recommend the Leesa in this 4-way comparison.
+Leesa uses thicker comfort foam layers, has a more consistent feel, has better deep compression support (especially important for heavier sleepers), and is run by people that truly seem to care about making a positive impact on the world.
+For most sleepers I feel that Leesa offers better overall performance and value than Casper and Tuft and Needle.

 Should I buy a Casper mattress?

-Casper is a good mattress.
+Casper is a pretty good mattress.
 It sits in the middle of the firmness scale at a 6-7 out of 10.
 The most unique attribute of Casper is the feel.
-You’ll get a little more pronounced sinkage and softness with the Casper than you’ll get in any of these other options (with the Saatva Plush Soft being the one exception).
-It’s great for most sleeper types, whether you’re stomach, side, or back.
+You’ll get a little more pronounced sinkage with the Casper than you’ll get in any of these other options (with the Saatva Plush Soft being the one exception).
+The sinkage is a bit more pronounced, and yet less dramatically hugging also.
+It’s a bit like the feeling you get on a trampoline, where your body compresses a unified circiular depression around your weight as opposed to a more traditional all memory foam mattress, which attempts to contour more to the exact shape of your body.

 Should I buy a Leesa mattress?

 I believe Leesa is the most well-rounded mattress and it’s my personal favorite in this group.
 It’s a 6 out of 10 in terms of firmness, has great support, a sharp design, and is quite comfortable.
 If you’re looking for a balanced and neutral mattress the Leesa is a great choice.
-The Leesa doesn’t have very much sinkage, so it stays very cool.
+The Leesa doesn’t have a dramatic sinkage, this in combination with the aeration channels in the top layer of foam, help to keep sleepers cool.
 Provided you’re not looking for that dramatic sinkage / hug feel and you prefer a neutral firmness, the Leesa is a fantastic option.

 Should I buy a Tuft & Needle mattress?